solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

         └── public
 ```

-Inside `anchor > programs > hello-world > src > lib.rs` , we can start writing
+Inside `anchor > programs > hello-world > src > lib.rs`, we can start writing
 our instructions.

 To build this program execute `npm run anchor-build`.
-Your Anchor project will be built, and an IDL generated in the target folder.
-IDL is a spec that describes the instruction handler in your program and their arguments.
-Copy the address inside
+Your Anchor project will
+be built, and an IDL generated in the target folder.
+IDL is a spec that
+describes the instruction handler in your program and their arguments.
+Copy the
-metadata from your `hello_world.json` to the `program_id` section in your Anchor program's `lib.rs`.
+address inside metadata from your `hello_world.json` to the `program_id` section
+in your Anchor program's `lib.rs`.

-You can now run anchor tests and check if your program is running successfully.
+You can now run Anchor tests and check if your program is running successfully.

 ![Anchor Hello World Code Screenshot](/assets/guides/scaffolds/scaffolds---1-anchor-view.png)